StackPatch is liveSee product

 Back to MindSparkStack

-StackPatch V1 — 5 distros, 41k CVEs, hourly match cycle
+StackPatch V2 — 5 distros, KEV/EPSS-ranked, hourly match cycle

 When the next CVE drops, you will know in 5 minutes if you are affected and exactly how to mitigate it.

 Indie-priced patch ops for solo SaaS founders, small dev shops, and self-hosters who run their own infrastructure.
-Continuous CVE feed matched to yourservers' actual stack.
+Continuous CVE feed matched to yourservers' actual stack, then ranked by what's actually being exploited (CISA KEV + EPSS) so you fix the few that matter first.
 Specific recommended actions, not vague threat scores.

 Built by the team that mitigated CVE-2026-31431 (Copy Fail) on our own VPS in 30 minutes today, before most of the people we'd be selling to had even read the advisory.